Old Fashioned Pinwheel Cookies for Spring + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 Old Fashioned Pinwheel Cookies are soft, chewy swirl cookies with a fun, colorful center.
-Make these simple, spring sugar cookies for a sweet Easter treat!
+They’re so bright and cheerful, and there are so many ways to make this recipe your own.
+Bake up a batch of these simple, spring sugar cookies for a sweet Easter treat!

 Old Fashioned Pinwheel Cookies

-You could even get the kids involved in making a batch of pinwheel cookies to gift to Mom or Grandma for Mother’s Day!
+You could even get the kids involved in making a batch of old fashioned pinwheel cookies to gift to Mom or Grandma for Mother’s Day!

 Ingredient Notes and Substitutions

-You don’t need any expensive ingredients to make this easy cookie recipe — just a simple batch of sugar cookie dough to get started!
+You don’t need any expensive ingredients to make this spring cookies recipe — just a simple batch of sugar cookie dough to get started!

-• Sugar cookie dough – Use our easy Sugar Cookies Recipe, or make your favorite.
+- Sugar Cookie Dough – Use our easy homemade recipe, or make your favorite.
 To make things super simple, even store-bought refrigerated cookie dough will work!

-• Pastel nonpareils – These round sugar sprinkles add the perfect touch to these spring swirl cookies.
+- Pastel Nonpareils – These round sugar sprinkles add the perfect festive touch to these spring swirl cookies.

 We used pastel colors that we found at Michael’s, but you can use any color you’d like.

-• Pink gel coloring – Gel coloring is much easier to work with, and you don’t need as much as you do with liquid food coloring.
+Or, you can substitute the nonpareils with colored sugar, jimmies, or other types of sprinkles. - Pink Gel Coloring – Gel coloring is much easier to work with, and you don’t need as much as you would with liquid food coloring.

 Plus, liquids can change the consistency of the dough.